Reviews

 The Trust Problem

 This is impossible to ignore.
 When Pluralsight acquired A Cloud Guru, lifetime subscribers were promised their access would be honored.
 Then it wasn't.
-The backlash was severe:
+The backlash was severe — long-time subscribers who paid for lifetime access had their courses revoked with no meaningful compensation.
+The sentiment is overwhelmingly negative: people feel betrayed, pricing is seen as shady, and many have sworn off the platform.

 Whether these complaints are entirely fair or not, they represent real customer sentiment.
 Trustpilot reflects this: 1.5/5 from user-submitted reviews.
 G2 is more generous at 4.3/5, likely because enterprise reviewers have a different experience than individual subscribers.